 We'd also encourage you to talk over this plan of action with your husband.
 Ask him to help you process your feelings and decide what's best to be done.
 As your mother's son-in-law rather than her own flesh-and-blood child, he's in an excellent position to assess the situation objectively and to offer you some solid, sensible advice.

+Call us.
 Here at Focus on the Family we have a staff of trained family therapists available to provide you with sound advice and practical assistance over the phone.
 They can also refer you to reputable counselors working in your area.
-If you'd like to discuss your concerns with one of them, you can reach them for a free consultation at this number.

 Relational Wisdom 360